swansonk14/gflownet/README.md

 **Note:** If you get the issue `ImportError: libXrender.so.1: cannot open shared object file: No such file or directory`, run `conda install -c conda-forge xorg-libxrender`.

-Then run `python src/gflownet/tasks/seh_frag_moo.py --objectives s_aureus solubility` to generate antibiotics that are optimize for _S. aureus_ activity and solubility.
+Then run `python src/gflownet/tasks/seh_frag_moo.py --objectives s_aureus solubility --log_dir logs/s_aureus_solubility` to generate antibiotics that are optimize for _S. aureus_ activity and solubility.

 ## Developing & Contributing